CodeReclaimers/neat-python/docs/installation.rst

 version of the library will result in errors.
 It is best to obtain matching example/library code by using one of the two methods outlined below:

-Install neat-python From PyPI using pip
+Install neat-python from PyPI using pip
 ---------------------------------------
 To install the most recent release (version 0.6) from PyPI, you should run the command (as root or using `sudo` as necessary)::